 Well, after that experience I went to a different salon where I found the hairdresser I have been going to since.
 She was the one who broke the news that I needed to cut off 4 inches, the one who helped nurse my hair back to health, and the one who turned me to some of the best deep conditioning treatments I’ve ever tried.

 Now that a few years have passed, my hair is healthier and longer than ever.
 By using less heat on my hair, going ombre, and investing in great deep conditioners I’ve been able to turn all that horrifying damage around.

-What I’ve found in these years of hair-trauma is there’s nothing better than a good hair cut and a great conditioner to get your hair back to looking and feeling healthy.
+After all these years of damaging my hair, I’ve learnt two things – the first being that there’s nothing better than a good hair cut and the second is that a great conditioner can help get your hair back to looking and feeling healthy.

 How Often Should You Deep Condition Your Hair?

 Depending on your hair type, you want to deep condition your hair 1-2 times a week.